 Ingredient notes

-Lentils.
-This vegetarian wellington is one of my many must-make lentil recipes.
+Add this one to the growing list of my must-make lentil recipes.
 Dried brown or green lentils are cooked, then stirred into the filling.

 PS: Lentils are one of the best plant-based protein sources, packing up to 12 grams into just a ½-cup serving!
 It’s the secret to an extra filling and indulgent vegan wellington.